Browsed by

 This expression comes from the Bible.

 Jesus describes His followers as salt and light.
-Like salt and light, God created us to make our world a better place.
+Like salt and light, we want to make our world a better place.
 However, if we fail to fulfill our purpose, we become worthless.

 May we always flavor, preserve, protect, beautify, and heal our world, especially in these difficult times.